circleupx/circleupx.github.io/_posts/2020-12-12-The-Power-Of-WebApplicationFactory.md

 I'm a huge fan of fluent style interfaces, fluent assertions is a great NuGet package for assertions.

-Now that I have the required NuGet packages I will add the CustomApplicationFactory class to the project.
+Now that I have the required NuGet packages I will create the CustomApplicationFactory class.

 Here is the class definition for CustomWebApplicationFactory.